SpongePowered/SpongeDocs/source/plugin/text/text.rst

     import net.kyori.adventure.text.format.NamedTextColor;

     Component coloredText = Component.text("Woot!
-Golden text is golden.").color(NamedTextColor.GOLD);
+Golden text is golden.", NamedTextColor.GOLD);

-Any Minecraft color specified within the ``NamedTextColor`` class can be used when coloring text, as well as full-RGB colors using ``TextColor``.
+Any Minecraft color specified within the :javadoc:`NamedTextColor` class can be used when coloring text, as well as full-RGB colors using :javadoc:`TextColor`.
 Multiple colors can be used in text by appending additional texts with different colors:

 Example: Multi-colored Text